What are Spider Mites and Easy Ways to Control Them

 Use a strong stream of water to wash the mites off the plant's leaves.
 Be sure to target the undersides of the leaves where spider mites often reside.

-: Neem oil is a natural insecticide that can help control spider mites.
+Repeat this process regularly to disrupt their life cycle.
+Neem Oil: Neem oil is a natural insecticide that can help control spider mites.
 Mix a few drops of neem oil with water and spray it on your plants.
 Neem oil can also act as a repellent.

 Insecticidal Soap: